NathanDuPont/Discovery-World-Face-GAN/examples/README.md

 **Testing Style Transfer**

-Using CycleGAN, you can test style transfer through running `python test.py --no-dropout`.
+Using CycleGAN, you can test style transfer through running `python test.py --no_dropout`.
 This will run the *default* model, which is a monet style transform.
 Use the following parameter to change the model output:

 `--name [style_monet_pretrained | style_cezanne_pretrained | style_ukiyoe_pretrained | style_vangogh_pretrained]`

 Use one of the values in the brackets to specify which pretrained transform you want to run.
-Add this before the `--no-dropout` flag and run the same command to test a new transform.
+Add this before the `--no_dropout` flag and run the same command to test a new transform.

 ---